gautam-rl/hello-fastapi/issues/add_coverage.md

-I want you to run pytest to determine code coverage in the repo, and then add any missing test cases.
+I want you to use the folowing coverage report to identify missing test coverage and write tests to improve coverage.